cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '14-copy html' file contains a shell script that will copy all html files in the current directory that do not overwrite or are newer than those in the parent directory.

-The '100-lets move ' file contains a shell script that that moves all files beginning with an uppercase letter to the directory /tmp/u.
+The '100-lets move' file contains a shell script that moves all files beginning with an uppercase letter to the directory /tmp/u.

+The '101-clean emacs' file contains a shell script that deletes all files in the current working directory that end with the character ~.